 Science

 The gigantic expansion of publicly available online resources is bringing about similar effects also in science, as massive amounts and varieties of data that had hitherto been hidden are brought out into the open.
 Information hitherto accessible only to those with specific expertise, or with special local knowledge or permissions, now becomes potentially discoverable by more or less anyone armed with a smartphone and the right sorts of key words.
-In this way the internet is contributing to the advance of knowledge not only by allowing the traditional strategies used in scientific research to be pursued more successfully, but also by promoting the advance of new technologies for the harvesting, integration and analysis of data, and thereby making possible new sorts of scientific research.
+In this way the internet is contributing to the advance of knowledge not only by allowing the traditional strategies used in scientific research to be pursued more successfully, but also by promoting the advance of new technologies for the harvesting, integration and analysis of data, and thereby making possible new sorts of information-driven scientific research

 Scientific data mining is perhaps not something new.
 Now however we have the mining of scientific literature, where repositories such as Web of Science, Scopus, or PubMed are used for example to predict protein function or to identify potential drug-drug interactions or potential new uses for drugs (Vinod and Hannah (eds.), 2014) or for the detection of plagiarism and fraud (Garner, 2011).
 In this way the status of the single journal article as the privileged unit of scientific publishing is being challenged.
 Here the digital entity constituted by the entirety of scientific papers ever published in a given subject-area becomes the primary object of research.
 This digital entity may be augmented in its turn through incorporation of supplementary data, semantic annotations, videos, reviews, corrections, retractions, as well as through dependency links connecting scientific claims and hypotheses to supporting or conflicting data.

-Scientific publishing itself is being transformed through the proliferation of open access journals and open access collections of articles from traditional journals, and also through new experiments in semantically enhanced publishing (Shotton, 2009) or in nanopublishing (Sernadela, et al., 2014), where credit for scientific contributions might be awarded at the level of the single comment or review or of single contributions to supplementary data.
-These and the many related developments are changing science not only by advancing the discoverability of existing data, but also by advanced the speed at which new discoveries are made, and disseminated, and translated into practical applications.
+Scientific publishing itself is being transformed through the proliferation of open access journals and open access collections of articles from traditional journals.
+We are seeing papers with upwards of thousands of authors – another trend in the direction of mass agency that is analogous to Whitacre’s Virtual Choir – as well as experiments in semantically enhanced publishing (Shotton, 2009), and in nanopublishing (Sernadela, et al., 2014), where credit for scientific contributions might be awarded at the level of the single comment or review or of single contributions to supplementary data.
+These and the many related developments are changing science by advancing the speed at which new discoveries are made, and disseminated, and translated into practical applications.

 Finance